 Volunteers have been busily sorting through the 13,855 individual items referred to in our 27 NOV 2017 news article.
 The first batch of disaster relief kits are ready for dispatch to disaster areas in Fiji and the South Pacific as needed.
-There are several different kits, one contains 25 teddy bears to give the little ones something to help comfort them and 4 different mixed clothing and personal hygiene kits.
-All the items including the bags are brand new products.
+There are several different kits, one contains 25 teddy bears to give the little ones something to help comfort them, 4 versions of mixed clothing, 3 versions of personal hygiene kits, and 2 versions of blanket set kits.
+All the donated items including the bags are brand new products.

 NACare received a very generous donation of $100,000 to be used for disaster assistance in Fiji.
 Approximately 13,855 individual items were purchased with the donated funds according to the donation parameters.
 These items include new clothing for children and adults, detergent, disinfectant and personal hygiene products.

 Towns and villages in the Fiji Islands were decimated by cyclone Winston, the strongest recorded tropical storm in the Pacific region during the evening of Saturday 20 February 2016.
 The response to the call for donations to assist in the recovery was quick and generous allowing NACare to provide basic needs for families that who had lost almost everything.